The New World of Drinks

 So you want to be a bartender?
 Really?
 Chapped hands from squeezing lemons; dealing with drunks all night, the world’s heaviest, drippiest trash bags and getting off work at three in the morning?
 Nah.
 You just want to be able to make drinks like one.
 There’s nothing that mysterious about it, to be honest, though you wouldn’t know that from the legion of young mixologists and their homemade coffee-rutabaga-carpet sweepings bitters (it’s the little bits of fabric that are the secret, ya know) and their drinks that use two dozen ingredients and take twenty minutes to make.
 A little harsh?
 Fair enough.

 But drinks do not have to be this complicated.
 And the greatest drinks, those that have stood time’s tests (and we’re talking essay here, not multiple choice); they are often deceptively easy, even simple.
 Until you taste them.
-When that balance of flavors unfolds, a balance so perfectly calibrated because you have mastered your recipe (and know how to measure too, but that’s Lesson Two), well, that’s when you realize delicious drinks are not the province of a few guys in vests.
+When that balance of flavors unfolds, a balance so perfectly calibrated because you have learned the recipe (and know how to measure too, but that’s Lesson Two), well, that’s when you realize delicious drinks are not the province of a few guys in vests with twirly moustaches.
 Not solely.

-Finally, we are also giving you the chance to show your true excellence: the culmination of all your hard work and practice could be the title of Certified Drinks Expert.
+Finally, someday soon we will give you the chance to show your true excellence: the title of Certified Drinks Expert.
 Yep, certificate and all.
-Almost like a trophy, but even better because all our CDE’s (that’s the acronym, okay?) will be invited to events around the country, tastings, seminars, parties.
 That’s the idea anyway.
 It’s up to the cocktail loving community to decide what’s next.
 But if you’ve chosen to go forward, cheers!
-Click on any of the links (but probably best to start with Lesson One) to order your first drink.
+Click on any of the links (but probably Lesson One) to order your first drink.

 Who is BAR?